Bitcoin: The Future of Finance

 3. Regulatory Uncertainty

-Governments may impose restrictions or bans on Bitcoin, impacting its usability and value.
+Imposing restrictions or bans on Bitcoin by different coutnires Governments, impacting its usability and value.

 4. Environmental Impact